Capacitor discharge ignition: Robert Bosch and the Thyratron

-Thyratron

 They were unsuccessful, but did provide much data on the advantages of such a system, should one be built.
 Namely; a fast voltage rise time to fire fouled or wet spark plugs, high energy throughout the RPM range resulting in better starting, more power and economy, and lower emissions.
 A few engineers, scientists, and hobbyists had built CD ignitions throughout the 1950s using thyratrons.
 However, thyratrons were unsuitable for use in automobiles for two reasons.
-They required a warm-up period which was a nuisance, and were vulnerable to vibration which drastically shortened their lifetime.
-In an automotive application, the thyratron CD ignition would fail in either weeks or months.
+They required a warm-up period which was a nuisance, and were vulnerable to vibration which drastically reduced their service life.
+In an automotive application, the thyratron CD ignition would fail in weeks or months.
 The unreliability of those early thyratron CD ignitions made them unsuitable for mass production despite providing short term benefits.
 One company at least, Tung-Sol (a manufacturer of vacuum tubes) marketed a thyratron CD ignition, model Tung-Sol EI-4 in 1962, but it was expensive.
 Despite the failings of thyratron CD ignitions, the improved ignition that they gave made them a worthwhile addition for some drivers.
 For the Wankel powered NSU Spider of 1964, Bosch resurrected its thyratron method for a CD ignition and used this up until at least 1966.
 It suffered the same reliability problems as the Tung-Sol EI-4.